MolecularCartography/Optimus/README.md

 This repository contains real-life samples that you can test the workflow on.
 They're available in this [archive](./examples/3D/apple_samples.zip) (courtesy of Alexey Melnik, Dorrestein Lab, UCSD).
 Inside, you'll find a directory called `samples` that contains LC-MS samples in mzXML format ready to be processed with the workflow.
 Blank samples separated from the normal ones in the `blanks` directory inside `samples`.
 They can be used to remove background features from your result features set.
 There're also 2 files in the root folder called `coords.csv` and `Rotten_Apple_Model.stl`.
 You'll need to supply them at the last step of the workflow that is supposed to produce spatial maps for `ili.

 If you want to quickly check, what are actually the results of the workflow, without diving into KNIME and installing everything, you can find the needed file in the `results` folder in the archive.
-It contains file `features_mapping.csv` which is a spreadsheet containing a table with intensities of different features detected in different samples.
+It contains file `features_mapping.csv` which is a spreadsheet containing a table with intensities of different features detected in different runs.
 This file can be visualized in &#96;ili along with `Rotten_Apple_Model.stl`.
 You can simply drag&drop both of them to the `ili window.

 Below, you can find an example of a spatial map obtained from `ili for a feature that is localized mainly in the vicinity of rot on the apple.